How Do Payday Loans Affect Your Credit Score? What You Need to Know

 READ MORE: All about payday loan extended payment plans (EPP loans)

-Can you remove payday loans from your credit report?
+How to remove payday loans from your credit report

-If one or more payday loans end up on your credit report and are damaging your credit score, it’s going to take a lot of time, effort, or both to have them removed.
+If one or more payday loans end up on your credit report and are damaging your credit score, it will take a lot of time, effort, or both to have them removed.

-That said, there are a few ways for you to fix your credit or have a payday loan (or any other debt) taken off of your credit report.
+That said, there are a few ways to fix your credit or have a payday loan (or any other debt) taken off your credit report.

 The most common ways are:

-If you think that a payday loan has been mistakenly entered on your credit report, you can write to a credit bureau and request that the error be investigated and potentially removed.
-If you find a clerical error or have been the victim of identity theft, this is the best way to take a payday loan off of your credit report.
+- Dispute an error: If you think a payday loan has been mistakenly entered on your credit report, you can write to a credit bureau and request that the error be investigated and removed.
+If you find a clerical error or have been the victim of identity theft, this is the best way to take a payday loan off your credit report.

-Of course, since you did default on the debt, you might not have the means to pay it off.
-If you can’t make payments on the loan you wish to have removed from your credit report, it’s still worth asking the lender to do so out of the goodness of their heart.
-The worst they can say is no, and they might be lenient, especially if you’re profitable in some other way and they want to keep your business.
+- Goodwill requests: Since you defaulted on the debt, you probably don’t have the money to pay it off.
+If you can’t make payments on the loan you wish to have removed from your credit report, it’s still worth asking the lender to remove it.
+The worst they can say is no, and they might be lenient.

 READ MORE: How to increase your credit score